 Two highly publicized kidnappings in the Midwest occurred within a week of one another in October 1989.
 On October 22, eleven-year-old Jacob Wetterling was abducted while walking toward his home in St. Joseph, Minnesota.
 Five days later, ten-year-old Amy Mihaljevic disappeared near her home in Bay Village, Ohio, a town of 15,000 people straddling Lake Erie, fifteen miles west of Cleveland.

 Jacob Wetterling’s case was solved after nearly twenty-seven years, as his abductor and killer led police to the boy’s remains in 2016.
-Amy Mihaljevic’s remains were discovered four-and-half months after her kidnapping, but her killer remains unidentified after thirty-four years.
+Amy Mihaljevic’s remains were discovered four-and-half months after her kidnapping, but her killer remains unidentified after thirty-five years.

 Bay Village police and the FBI, however, believe they are drawing closer to bringing Amy’s case to a resolution.